fixm-ccb/fixm-user-manual-4.3.0-testing/docs/fixm-for-other-use-cases/using-fixm-core-without-an-application.md

-# Using FIXM Core without an Application
+# Using FIXM Core without a FIXM Application

 In some cases, the nature of the messaging infrastructure employed for a particular data exchange makes the use of [FIXM Applications](general-guidance/applications.md) unnecessary or irrelevant (perhaps due to the infrastructure’s robust metadata/messaging header support) or the nature of the exchange itself does not require any accompanying message data structures (perhaps due to the exchange’s simplicity).
 In these situations, the use of [FIXM Core](general-guidance/fixm-core.md) alone should be sufficient.